 • manually (brush, brush, mop or rag),

-• shower (high pressure washers),
+• spraying (high pressure washers),

 If there is no greasy dirt on the structure, but only dust, it is enough to wash the surface with water under pressure .